gem/oq-irmt-qgis/svir/help/source/05_download_project_from_platform.rst

     :align: center
     :scale: 60%

-    Downloading a project from the OpenQuake Platform
+    |icon-import-project| Downloading a project from the OpenQuake Platform

 An additional option to access data is by downloading projects shared by others on the OQ-Platform.
 By clicking the *Download project from the OpenQuake